© 2004-2008

 Advocates planned events at state capitols in Massachusetts, Colorado, Texas, South Carolina, Michigan, New Mexico, Nebraska, Vermont, Maine, and other states.

-In Madison, Wisconsin, the Business and Professional Women USA/Wisconsin headed to the capitol for the introduction of equal pay legislation.
+In Madison, Wisconsin, the Business and Professional Women USA/Wisconsin headed to the Capitol for the introduction of equal pay legislation.

 In Jacksonville, Florida, the Mayor's Commission on the Status of Women and the Women's Center of Jacksonville sponsored a luncheon at the Museum of Science and History titled, "But I'm Worth It...
 How to Talk about Salary and Market Value."